pyrogram/pyrogram/docs/source/topics/glossary.rst

     API key
         A secret code used to authenticate and/or authorize a specific application to Telegram in order for it to control how the API is being used, for example, to prevent abuses of the API.

+    DC
+        Also known as *data center*, is a place where lots of computer systems are housed and used together in order to achieve high quality and availability for services.

+    RPC
+        Acronym for Remote Procedure call, that is, a function which gets executed at some remote place (i.e. Telegram server) and not in your local.

+    RPCError
+        An error caused by an RPC which must be returned in place of the successful result in order to let the caller know something went wrong.

     MTProto
         The name of the custom-made, open encryption protocol by Telegram, implemented in Pyrogram.